pascallanger/DIY-Multiprotocol-TX-Module/docs/Transmitters.md

 - Owners of Walkera Devo transmitters should look at the [Deviation-Tx](http://www.deviationtx.com) project for how to achieve the same end goal with your transmitters.

+- To enable telemetry on a Turnigy 9X or 9XR you need to modify your TX following one of the Frsky mod like this [one](http://blog.oscarliang.net/turnigy-9x-advance-mod/).

+- DSM telemetry is not available on er9x due to a lack of flash space.

+- Enabling telemetry on a 9XR PRO and may be other TXs does not require any hardware modifications.
+The additional required serial pin is already available on the TX back module pins.

+- Once the TX is telemetry enabled, it just needs to be configured on the model (see er9x/ersky9x documentation).